 The journalist asks, “If these plants and animals are not dangerous, why have we heard about intense security and secrecy?”

 I nod, fair question.
 “Security and secrecy went hand in hand.
 Secrecy because these life forms are irreplaceable and vulnerable – they could not cope with the sudden changes and environmental variables unwonted invasion, such as tourism, could introduce.
 The fact is that it’s almost impossible for these life forms to compete, to live in the world as it is.
 They are no longer adapted to cope.
 An analogy would be to ask couch potatoes to race against professional athletes, a child or elderly person to fight champion heavyweight boxers.”

 There are so many hands raised it’s really hard to choose one over another.
 I nod to one man but it’s the person next to him who takes the cue.
-“So this facility was run by people who had no training and guidance?”
+“So after the originators departed this facility was run by people who had no training and guidance?”

 “They knew precisely what they were doing.
 This was not extreme science.
 They simply moved existing flora and fauna and watched what happened to them in a unique environment over a century or more.
 In the last weeks the workers there have all been replaced with trained scientists and technical personnel.
 Now that things are settled and the facility allows access only to qualified people, that secrecy is no longer needed.
 However, the unique and extensive collection of manufactured chimeras is truly fascinating to behold and will be open to the public within the next few weeks.
 Some of it is breathtaking in it’s craftsmanship and artistry.
 The constructs have been acquired from numerous collections and other sources and include samples going back through the European middle ages to classical Mediterranean, early Chinese and other cultures.”
 I point to a hand that shoots up.

 “Are you certain that these creatures are not real?”